 If you end employment after you earn 15 years of creditable service but you do not qualify for benefits, you will not receive your contributions and interest.
 You will qualify once you:

 You may withdraw your member contributions and earned interest if you qualify for a distribution under the plan.
 Your distribution options are:

 Payment Directly to You

-You will have 60 days to roll over your member contributions to a traditional Individual Retirement Account (IRA) or an eligible employer plan that accepts rollovers.
+You can roll over your member contributions to a traditional Individual Retirement Account (IRA) or an eligible employer plan that accepts rollovers.
+The company must receive the rollover funds 60 days from the date of the check.
 If you do not roll over your contributions in 60 days, the taxable portion will be subject to a mandatory 20 percent federal income tax withholding (state tax withholding may also apply).
 The distribution is taxed in the year you receive it.

 If you receive a distribution of your contributions before age 55 and you do not roll it over, you may have to pay an early distribution tax penalty equal to 10 percent of the taxable portion of the payment in addition to the regular income tax.

 If you are a qualified public safety employee who is at least age 50 and you are receiving a distribution from a governmental defined benefit plan, you will not have to pay the early distribution tax penalty equal to 10 percent.

 To request a distribution, you can log in to your your account.
 You may also call (888) 286-3544 to speak with a customer service representative.